szepeviktor/wordpress-plugin-construction/wordpress-fail2ban/mu-plugin/README.md

 ## Parts

-- prevent anyone logging in (this is not enbled by default)
+- prevent anyone logging in (disabled by default)
-- prevent redirection to admin (log in at `/wp-admin`)
+- prevent redirections to admin (log in only at `/wp-admin` or `/wp-login.php`)
-- stop brute force attacks (multiple login probes and password reminders from one IP address)
+- stop brute force attacks (multiple login probes and password reminder attacks from one IP address)
 - stop robots scanning non-existent URLs (404s, redirects, simple URL hacks, misinterpreted relative protocols)
 - reply with HTTP/403 Forbidden to robots on non-frontend requests
 - stop showing 404 pages to robots but send HTTP/404
 - ban sequential 404 requests (from the same IP address)
 - ban on any XMLRPC-based authentication (even on successful ones)
 - ban on invalid AJAX, XMLRPC and other `wp_die()`-handled requests
+- ban on unknown admin-ajax and amind-post actions
-- stop spammers in cooperation with the [Contact Form 7 Robot Trap](https://github.com/szepeviktor/wordpress-plugin-construction/tree/master/contact-form-7-robot-trap) plugin
+- stop spammers in cooperation with [Contact Form 7 Robot Trap](https://github.com/szepeviktor/wordpress-plugin-construction/tree/master/contact-form-7-robot-trap) plugin
 - log WordPress logins and logouts

 ### Preventing login on unmaintained sites

-To deny user login totally copy this in your `wp-config.php`:
+To deny user login totally copy this into your `wp-config.php`

 ```php
 define( 'O1_WP_FAIL2BAN_DISABLE_LOGIN', true );